ajuavinett/CellTypesLesson/docs/background.md

 ### Whole-cell patch clamp
 In order to listen to neurons, the Allen researchers guided glass electrodes towards their glowing neurons under a microscope.
 Instead of poking into the cell to listen to it, they lowered the electrode very close the cell, and created a tiny bit of suction to break the cell membrane.
 As a result, the internal cell space becomes continuous with the electrode and enables really clean recordings of the cell's activity.
 This technique is called <b>whole-cell</b> patch clamp.
 It's a tough technique, but one that has proven irreplacable in our understanding of how cells communicate.

+> <a href="https://youtu.be/TUoCQTwewVo">Watch a virtual tour of the Allen Brain Institute's whole cell patch clamping</a>

 ### Characterizing the electrophysiology of cells
 You'll find many different metrics describing what happens when the Allen researchers stimulated and recorded from different cells.
-Let's breakdown what a few of these properties are actually measuring.
+Let's breakdown what a few of these properties are actually measuring:

-| Codename                | Full definition
+| Variable name                | Full definition
 | -------------           |------------------------------------|
 | vrest                   | resting membrane potential         |
 | upstroke-downstroke     | ratio of action potential upstroke to downstroke |